cmenguy/cmenguy.github.io/content/pages/resume.md

 >  Data science engineer with 6+ years of professional experience in the online advertising industry.
 >  Fluent in Java and Python, intermediate in C++ and Scala.
 Comfortable with Unix/shell scripting.
->  Well-versed in big data technologies and applying data science techniques at large scale.
+>  Well-versed in big data technologies and applying data science techniques at scale in the cloud.

 ----